Early Childhood Education and Assistance Program

 Cross-Agency Collaboration

 DCYF ECEAP partners with other state agencies to carry out our shared work for children and families.
-The following are examples of this cross-agency collaboration and resources that directly affect or are tied to ECEAP services in communities across the state.
+The following are examples of the collaboration and resources that directly affect ECEAP services in Washington.

 Office of Superintendent of Public Instruction (OSPI)

 OSPI and DCYF ECEAP work together on Transitional Kindergarten.
-Watch this Transitional Kindergarten Introductory Webinar on the OSPI website to learn more.
+Watch this Transitional Kindergarten Overview on the OSPI website to learn more.

 For more information about Transitional Kindergarten, contact: